davezuko/flux-introduction/README.md

 }.bind(this));
 ```

 Once the todos have been updated with the deletion, the change event will notify whichever component is listening to the store.
 That component will then, likely, re-render based on the new todos list, which allows all child components to automatically react to this change, without having to know what changed or how.
 Now, you may be wondering, how does the store know about this action?
-And here in lies a critical point.
+And herein lies a critical point.

 In the original Flux implementation, action creators (that `deleteTodo` function from earlier), would automatically call the dispatcher.
 So instead of just return a plain object, it would look something like this: